 A pan of chicken with jalapenos, soy sauce and garlic.

-This dish is classically served with rice.
+Serve your adobo with rice for a classic preparation.
 You can do steamed white rice, or brown rice for a healthier option.
 If you’re watching your carbs, try serving your chicken over cauliflower rice.
 Any side dish that soaks up the sauce will also work, such as quinoa or mashed potatoes.
-I also like to serve a green vegetable on the side such as green beans, broccoli or asparagus.
+I also like to serve a green vegetable on the side such as sauteed green beans, grilled broccoli or roasted asparagus.

 Chicken adobo served with rice and green beans.